ASAP-CRN/spatial-transcriptomics-wf/README.md

 # pmdbs-spatial-transcriptomics-wf
-Repo for testing and developing a common postmortem-derived brain sequencing (PMDBS) workflow harmonized across ASAP with human and mouse spatial transcriptomics data.
+Repo for testing and developing a common postmortem-derived brain sequencing (PMDBS) workflow harmonized across ASAP with human and mouse spatial transcriptomics data for both Nanostring GeoMx and 10x Visium platforms.

 Common workflows, tasks, utility scripts, and docker images reused across harmonized ASAP workflows are defined in [the wf-common repository](wf-common).